Chuck Schumer Wants AG Jeff Sessions To Resign And A Special Russia Prosecutor

 — IMPEACH OrangeJulius (@puppymnkey) March 2, 2017

-Even high-ranking Congressional Republicans are distancing themselves from Sessions and allying themselves with Chuch Schumer, calling on the AG to “recuse himself” from the Trump-Russia investigation.
+Even high-ranking Congressional Republicans are distancing themselves from Sessions, calling on the AG to “recuse himself” from the Trump-Russia investigation.
 Both Senator Lindsey Graham and Representative Raul Labrador have publicly demanded that Sessions step away from the investigation, while Republican chairman of the House Oversight Committee Jason Chaffetz (R-UT) wants to see Sessions both recuse himself and explain the alleged discrepancies in his confirmation hearing testimony.

 “I think the Attorney General should further clarify his testimony.
 And I do think he should recuse himself.
 I think I’m going to leave it at that.”